-Contact the Chief Title IX Coordinator or Deputy Title IX Coordinators with any questions about this Policy or to file a complaint of sex discrimination, including sexual harassment, sexual misconduct, or retaliation.
-The College's Chief Title IX Coordinator is Jennie Hemingway, who can be reached at 309-794-7313 or at titleIX@augustana.edu.
-While Dr. Hemingway is the Chief Title IX Coordinator, all of the following individuals serve as Title IX Coordinators for the College and may be contacted with questions, or receive complaints.
+Contact the Title IX Coordinator or Deputy Title IX Coordinators with any questions about this Policy or to file a complaint of sex discrimination, including sexual harassment, sexual misconduct, or retaliation.
+The College's Title IX Coordinator is Steve Wehling, who can be reached at 309-794-7313 or at titleIX@augustana.edu.
+The Title IX Coordinator and Deputy Title IX Coordinators listed belowmay be contacted with questions, or receive complaints.
 In addition to the Title IX Coordinators, the Office of Public Safety and Police can receive reports of Policy violations and oversee investigations of alleged Policy violations.

-Chief Title IX Coordinator: Jennie Hemingway, Ph.D., Director of Access Compliance 309-794-7313
+Title IX Coordinator: Steve Wehling, 309-794-7313

-As Chief Title IX Coordinator, Jennie Hemingway is responsible for enforcement of Title IX at the College.
-Jennie can receive complaints from any individual regarding Title IX.
-She is responsible for outreach and education regarding the College's prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and the forms of sex discrimination.
+As Title IX Coordinator, Steve Wehling is responsible for enforcement of Title IX at the College.
+He also serves as Civil Rights Director for the college and can receive reports relating to any form of protected class-based discrimination or harassment.
+He is responsible for outreach and education regarding the College's prohibition of sex discrimination, the process for addressing concerns of sex discrimination, and the forms of sex discrimination.